lyukio/lyukio/README.md

 - 🌱 I’m currently learning **How to create and use a Data Lake**.
 - 💬 Ask me about **programming logic, technologies and PC setups**.
 Or about <a href="https://stackshare.io/lyukio/my-stack">my stack</a>.
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: My family has a pet turkey.
+- ⚡ Fun fact: I know how to solve a Rubiks Cube.

 ----
 <!--START_SECTION:table-->